Text Decoration in Microsoft Excel Application: Easy Guide

 To impart an italicized appearance to your text, simply select it and choose “I” in the Font group or press Control + I. Italic text is often used for emphasis or to convey a different tone. - Underline:

-For underlining text, select it and click “U” in the Font group, or press Control + U. This formatting choice is frequently employed to highlight specific information. - Double Underline:
+For underlining text, select it and click “U” in the Font group, or press the shortcut Control + U on the keyboard.
+This formatting choice is frequently employed to highlight specific information. - Double Underline:

 To draw even more attention to your text, opt for a double underline.
 You can access this by choosing the arrow near the “U” icon in the Font group and selecting “Double Underline.” - Strike-through: